 I often get questions of the form of “How do I start this (practice/role)?”
-Recently, I got the following question (details altered to protect their identity):
+Recently, I got the following question in a lean coffee (details altered to protect their identity):

 I’m a manager with a local company who works mainly as a product owner and internal customer point of contact for site content and project requests.
 I work very closely with our development, design and UX teams to bring projects to fruition and while our teams adopt Agile methods to run our projects, I lack that essential background education about Agile that I know would benefit me in my role and my career.
 As a non-developer, can you suggest any courses or training that would fit the bill for that ‘Agile 101’ kind of knowledge that I’m looking for?
 I would really appreciate any direction you can lend–thanks!

 For these types of questions, I tend to recommend trainers and online courses that I know and I feel do a great job of (a) providing good foundational knowledge, (b) provide resources for additional learning, and (c) work well with the local or broader agile community.
 I also recommend folks connect with their closest agile user group.
 There is nothing better than finding someone local that can share their experience.
 Offer to buy them a beverage or lunch for an in-depth chat.

 Probably your best approaches is to go for a 2-day Product Owner (CSPO) course.
 There are a couple coming to Orlando soon in September and I can say that both Marcos and Lonnie are excellent trainers.
 Check out course listings at: https://www.scrumalliance.org/courses-events/course.aspx?country=United%20States&state=FL&city=Orlando&zip=&type=Cspo;&trainer=&language=&startdate=8/12/2015%2012:00:00%20AM&enddate=1/1/1900%2012:00:00%20AM&discount=False&page=1&orderby=StartDate&sortdir=&radius=80&view=map